-Associate Professors C. Golden (Head), and McDevitt Assistant Professor Green Instructor Vann
+Professor C. Golden Associate Professor McDevitt (Head), Assistant Professor Eiland Instructor Vann

 274. Business Statistics I (5).
 Pr., MH 150.
 The introduction and application of elementary statistics to decision making in Business and Economics, to include descriptive statistical measures, probability, probability distributions, estimation, and hypothesis testing.

-- 374. Business Statistics II (5).
+374. Business Statistics II (5).
 Pr., QM 274 or equivalent, Junior standing.
-A continuation of Business Statistics I, and including distribution theory, decision theory, Bayesian statistics, regression and correlation. - 376.
-Statistical Quality Control (5).
+A continuation of Business Statistics I, and including analysis of variance, Chi-Square, regression and correlation and nonpavametric methods.

+376. Statistical Quality Control (5).
 Pr., QM 374, Junior standing.
-The theory and application of inspection sampling plans and control charts for the design, specification, and control of product quality. - 380.
-Decision Theory (5).
+The theory and application of inspection sampling plans and control charts for the design, specification, and control of product quality.

+380. Decision Theory (5).
 Pr., QM 374, Junior standing.

 A quantitative development of the decision making process.
 Criteria for decision making.
-Treatment of risk under uncertainty and in conflict situations. - 385.
-Production Management (5).
+Treatment of risk under uncertainty and in conflict situations.

+- 385. Production Management (5).
 PR., QM 374, MN 310, Junior standing.
 Principles and practices of modern management science as applied in the actual operations and control of industrial enterprises. - 410.
 Introduction to Linear Models (5).
 Pr., QM 374, Junior standing.
 General theory of linear models and linear hypothesis.
 Analysis of common linear statistical models as they apply to problems in business and economics. - 475.
 Quantitative Methods of Management (5).
-Pr., QM 374, Junior standing.
+Pr., QM 385, Junior standing.
 Use of quantitative methods in managerial decision making. - 476.
 Forecasting (5).
 Pr., QM 410, Junior standing.

-The theory and application of smoothing and autoregressive-integrated-moving average models to practical problems in business forecasting. - 478.
+The theory and application of smoothing and autoregressive-integrated-moving average models to practical problems in business forecasting.

 Inventory and Production Systems (5).
 Pr.
 QM 385, 475, Junior standing.

 The design and control of systems to guide and coordinate the flow of inputs and outputs through the physical system for producing and distributing goods and services.
-Included forecasting for inventory decisions, requirements planning, scheduling, and systems management. - 480.
-Problems in Business Statistics (5).
-Pr., QM 380, 376, 378, 390, & 476, Junior standing.
+Included: forecasting for inventory decisions, requirements planning, scheduling, and systems management.

+480. Problems in Business Statistics (5).
+Pr., QM 380, 376, 378, 390, 476, Junior standing.

 A study of selected problems in business and the use of statistical methodology in problem solution.
-The use of statistical computing packages, SPSS, SAS, and BIOMED. - 490.
-Special Problems (1-5).
+The use of statistical computing packages such as SPSS, SAS, and BIOMED.

+490. Special Problems (1-5).
 Pr., Junior standing.
 Variable content in the Decision Science area.